Rajiv-0920/C-Programming/READme.md

 [Back to Top &uarr;](#content)

-### 16. Write a C program to compute the perimeter and area of a rectangle with a height of 7 inches and width of 5 inches.
+### 16. Write a C program input a number to compute the perimeter and area of a rectangle.

 **Perimeter of the rectangle** = $2(height + width)$;